What is Activity Based Costing (ABC)?

 Benefits of Using ABC Costing

 Traditionally, costing exercises have relied a lot on broad averages.
-That is where; the ABC had to take birth to refine the system of costing from the curses like averaging as far as possible.
+That is where; the ABC had to take birth to refine the costing system from the curses like averaging as far as possible.

 Over / Under Costing

-Over and under costing was a result of such method of averaging and loosely defined cause and effect relation between the cost and the product.
-By introduction of activity in between costs and products, the relation between cost – activities – products are clearer.
+Over and under costing was a result of such a method of averaging and loosely defined cause and effect relation between the cost and the product.
+By introducing activity between costs and products, the relation between cost – activities – products is clearer.

-The products which are victims of over costing automatically allow other product’s under costing and vice versa.
-ABC costing can help eradicate the problem if the implementation of activity based costing system is appropriate.
+The products which are victims of over costing automatically allow another product’s under costing and vice versa.
+ABC costing can help eradicate the problem if implementing an activity-based costing system is appropriate.

 Complications of Processes

 With the growth and development of industry and business, the complications in the processes of manufacturing or providing services have increased significantly.
 An average product manufacturing requires more than 3 to 4 processes.
-To deal complications in costing created due to processes, ABC is a blessing in disguise.
+ABC is a blessing in disguise to deal with complications in costing created due to processes.

-Previously, there was less number of options for a product but now there are a lot of variations in products due to colors, design, durability, weight etc. All of these are manufactured in the same setup.
-This again calls for a refined system of costing so that one can price the products accordingly.
+Previously, there were less number of options for a product, but now there are a lot of variations in products due to colors, design, durability, weight, etc. All of these are manufactured in the same setup.
+This again calls for a refined costing system so that one can price the products accordingly.

 Increase in Indirect Costs

-Because of heavy competition, every business looking out for streamlining their cost structure and manufacture products that suit their manufacturing and organizational setup.
+Because of heavy competition, every business is looking out to streamline its cost structure and manufacture products that suit its manufacturing and organizational setup.